Dilapidated building for sale that someone should be concerned about buying property with environmental issues

 2. Poor Return on Investment (ROI)

 Buying property with environmental issues can reduce ROI.
 If a buyer did not know about contamination, they might overpay for a property.
 Even if they know, it is important that they understand the scope of contamination.
 This will let them accurately estimate cleanup costs.
+Contaminated property reduces ROI in several ways.
+First, buyers may not be able to use the land as quickly as they expected.
+Cleanup efforts can delay activities and uses by weeks or months.
+Secondly, property with environmental issues might be less valuable than expected.
+This would reduce the buyer’s ROI if they intended to improve and flip the land.
+It will also make it difficult to resell the land if they need to abandon their investment.

 3. Require Extensive Cleanup

+Sites with environmental issues may require extensive cleanup.
+These efforts, often referred to as environmental remediation, are particularly challenging in areas with air or groundwater pollution.
+Remediation can be very time-consuming and expensive.
+Cleaning up air or asbestos-related problems is particularly costly.
 Performing due diligence will help buyers understand the cost of cleanup efforts.
 They can factor these costs into their offer.
 This will prevent them from overpaying for land that will require major remediation.

 What to Do Before Purchasing Property with Environmental Issues

 As you can see, there are risks associated with buying property with environmental issues.
 Again, that does not mean that you should not purchase the property.
 It just means that you must evaluate your decision carefully.
+Specifically, we suggest that you do the following before making a purchase:

 1. Schedule an Environmental Site Assessment

-2. Review Environmental Statutes in Your U.S. State
+2. Review Environmental Regulations in Your State

 3. Weigh ROI vs. Cleanup Costs